CVAD Celebrates! | Event Photos | Thank You

 We hope you will join us.
-Come, let us raise a cup together and toast to you, the CVAD community, in celebration of visual arts, design, art education, art history, scholarship and more!
+Come, let us raise a cup together and toast to you, the UNT and CVAD community, in celebration of visual arts, design, art education, art history, scholarship and more!

 Friends and family are welcome!

 Ritchie is a New York-based artist known for his paintings and installations that draw from science, sociology, anthropology, mythology and the history of art.
 His 20-foot-tall, 7,000-pound sculpture, “Shadow Garden,” is located on the west side lawn of the UNT Art Building.
 The 25,242-square-foot Art Annex building is the new home of the Studio Arts ceramics program and 40 graduate-student studios, dedicated spaces to inspire creativity and exploration.

 The open house also extends to the Art Building with an exhibition of student work on all floors.
 Graduate students will host an Open Studios event of their studios in the Art Annex.
 We look forward to seeing you!

 Address: UNT Art Building,1201 W. Mulberry St., Denton, TX 76201

 Parking | Link to the UNT Campus Map

 - For those with a valid UNT F/S or A parking permit, parking will be available in Lot 50.
 Previously, Lot 50 was booked by another UNT entity, but it has since been moved off campus.